Log Cabin Chinking Materials and Tools

 Chinking provides insulation and seals gaps between logs with a flexible material preventing drafts, water, debris, and insects from entering your cabin.

-In addition, log cabin chinking will help prevent heat loss in the interior of your home through open gaps in upper log exterior walls.
-Cabin chinking will also help reduce log movement or log walls slightly shifting in your cabin or house.
+Log home chinking will help prevent heat loss or conditioned air in the interior of your home through open gaps in upper log exterior walls.
+It will also help reduce log movement or log walls slightly shifting in your cabin or house.

-Log home chinking will also help keep rodents and small insects out of log houses.
+Log home chinking will help keep rodents and small insects out of log houses.
+It will also help keep weather elements and debris outside of your log home.

 Log Home Maintenance Cost – Chinking $10,000 plus

-Chinking can cost upwards of $10,000 or more depending on materials and labor.
+Chinking can cost upwards of $10,000 or more depending on cabin size, materials, and labor.
 You can DIY (Do It Yourself) and reduce costs by supplying the labor.

 Be careful.
-Incorrectly mixing or applying log cabin chinking mortar and other materials could add time and money to your chinking project in the long run.
+Incorrectly mixing or applying log cabin mortar chinking and other materials could add time and money to your project in the long run.

 How To Chink A Log Cabin or Log Home